In this Article:

 3. Hammer at full cock.
-Note trigger positions for each of the three hammer positions…closest to frame for single action, furthest away for double action.
+There are trigger positions for each of the three hammer positions: closest to the frame for a single action, furthest away for double action.

-…and a close-up of the branding on the magazine.
-I found no evidence that these mags were made anywhere else other than at the Sar factory.
+Here’s a close-up of the branding on the magazine.
+I found no evidence that these mags were made elsewhere except at the Sar factory.

 Before we leave this part of the review, I wanted to take a moment to show you how your K2P will come to you, and what will come with it.

-Here’s the “box” – a hard-plastic, foam-and-plastic lined snap case just like the more expensive manufacturers’ guns come in.
-Not bad for a sub-$200 gun…
+Here’s the box — a hard-plastic, foam-and-plastic lined snap case just like the more expensive manufacturers’ guns come in.

 Let’s talk about some pros and cons of this gun, then we’ll shoot it and see what happens.

-6. Magazine release – very sharply serrated, with positive retention/release.
+6. Magazine release is sharply serrated, with positive retention/release.
 It is reversible.
 Also notice in this photo the undercut frame at the trigger guard that allows a higher hand hold.